-It is a beautiful bridge across the Guadalquivir river, the link between the city center and the old town center.
-It’s also a good spot to take fantastic photos with the view of the Cathedral-Mosque and the Gate of the bridge.
-It has sixteen arches and in the middle, there is a statue of San Rafael.
+The Romana bridge is a beautiful bridge across the Guadalquivir river, the link between the city center and the old town center.
+It’s also an excellent spot to take fantastic photos with the view of the Cathedral-Mosque and the Gate of the bridge.
+It has sixteen arches, and in the middle, there is a statue of San Rafael.

 Alcazar de Los Reyes Cristianos

-We heard that it is beautiful but we weren’t able to go because it was closed, we forgot to see the timetable and it closes on Monday.
+We heard that it is beautiful, but we weren’t able to go because it was closed, we forgot to see the timetable, and it closes on Monday.
 Note: Monday is not a good day to visit Cordoba as lots of museums are closed.
-Check this link and don’t do our mistake.
+Check this link, and don’t make our mistake.

-The Alcazar was a magnificent city palace built by Abd-al Rahman III, inside you can find the Royal Castle, the living quarters and the High Garden with its four ponds.
+The Alcazar was a magnificent city palace built by Abd-al Rahman III.
+You can find the Royal Castle, the living quarters, and the High Garden with its four ponds.
 Seems fantastic, don’t miss it!

 Explore the Jewish Quarter

-The Jewish quarter of Cordoba is usually called the Juderia e it’s located behind the Cathedral/Mosque.
+The Jewish quarter of Cordoba is usually called the Juderia, and it’s located behind the Cathedral/Mosque.
 It’s the area of the city where the Jews lived from the 10th to the 15th century and became one of the most interesting and popular areas in Cordoba.
 It’s one of the most important parts of the UNESCO area in Cordoba.

-Walking through the Jewish quarter and finding different shops, streets, and tasty restaurants are sone of our best memories from traveling in Spain.
-Check out the “Alley of the flowers”, where flowers fill the balconies and house walls in cute vases.
+Walking through the Jewish quarter and finding different shops, streets, and tasty restaurants are some of our best memories from traveling in Spain.
+Check out the “Alley of the flowers” where flowers fill the balconies and house walls in cute vases.
 In Cordoba, courtyards are very typical and essential to the design of the house.
 Enjoy exploring the different courtyards.
 There’s even a patios tour!